BoxximusPrime/Boxxy-Binder/README.md

 ## Usage

 1. **Launch the Application**: Start the Joystick Mapper
-2. **Load or Create a Profile**: Select an existing profile or create a new one
+2. **Load or Create a Profile**: Select an existing keybinding .xml file or create a new one
+   - When saving a key binding file, name is "layout_NAME_exported.xml" replacing NAME with your bindings name.
-3. **Customize Bindings**:
+4. **Customize Bindings**:
    - Use the Binding Page to set up keyboard, mouse, and joystick inputs
    - Use the Visual View to see your joystick layout
-4. **Apply Changes**: Auto-save will update your Star Citizen installation automatically when you save your bindings
+5. **Apply Changes**: Auto-save will update your Star Citizen installation automatically when you save your bindings

 ## Tips & Tricks